-Here’s a little memory exercise: Try to make a list of all the things you’ve spent money on in the past week.
+Do a little memory exercise.
+List all the things you’ve spent money on in the past week.
 Start with today, and work your way backward, jotting down the trip to the grocery store, the bus fare for work, and the movie over the weekend.
-Include everything, whether it was a just-for-fun purchase, such as a new outfit, or a necessary expense, like paying your cell phone bill.
+Include both just-for-fun purchases, such as a new outfit, and necessary expenses, like paying your cellphone bill.

-Believe it or not, many of the things on your list you probably could have gotten for free.
-From necessities like food and clothing, to fun stuff like travel and entertainment, an amazing number of the items people spend money on can be yours for nothing — at least under certain conditions.
-It takes a little creativity and a whole lot of flexibility, but if you’re willing to make some compromises, you can slash many of the expenses in a typical budget down to zero.
+Believe it or not, you could probably have gotten many of the things on your list for free.
+From necessities like food and clothing to fun stuff like travel and entertainment, an amazing number of things can be yours for nothing — at least under certain conditions.
+With a little bit of creativity and a whole lot of flexibility, you can use free stuff to slash many of the expenses in a typical budget down to zero.

-Not all these budget-slashing ideas will work for everyone, of course.
-However, if you can find a way to use just one or two of them, you can free up quite a nice chunk of cash each month.
+Not all these budget-slashing ideas will work for everyone.
+But if you can find a way to use just one or two of them, you can free up quite a nice chunk of cash each month.

 Extreme couponing is to regular couponing what a triple-shot espresso is to a cup of plain coffee.
-Instead of just using coupons to shave a few cents off the price of a handful of items each time you go to the grocery store, extreme couponing allows you to combine multiple discounts to dramatically slash the price of each item.
-True masters of the art regularly get groceries for nothing, or even get cash back that they can apply to the rest of their purchases.
+Instead of shaving a few cents off the price of a handful of essentials, it allows you to dramatically slash the price of every product by combining multiple discounts.
+True experts regularly get groceries for nothing or even get cash back to use on other purchases.

-However, there are drawbacks to extreme couponing.
-First of all, it’s a time-consuming hobby.
-You have to collect multiple copies of every coupon insert to make sure you have lots of coupons on hand when a good sale hits, and you have to spend a certain amount of time each week combing through sale fliers and matching up coupons to find the best possible deal.
+But there are drawbacks to extreme couponing.
+First, it’s a time-consuming hobby.
+You have to collect multiple copies of every coupon insert to ensure you have lots of coupons on hand when a good sale hits.
+You also have to spend time each week combing through sale flyers and matching coupons to sales to find the best possible deal.

-Another problem with extreme couponing is that it limits your food choices.
-Some people who have tried it argue that it isn’t worth the effort because so many of the items they can buy with coupons are things they don’t need, foods that aren’t healthy, or items they already have plenty of in the pantry.
+Extreme couponing also limits your food choices.
+Some people who’ve tried it find it isn’t worth the effort because they don’t need so many things they can buy with coupons, such as unhealthy food and goods they already have in their pantry.

 Still, even if you don’t become a full-time extreme couponer, it’s worthwhile to learn the technique.
-You don’t have to spend hours clipping coupons or use them every time you shop, but on those rare occasions when it’s possible to stack sales and coupons to get a free box of Cheerios, you’re able to spot the deal and take advantage of it.
+You don’t have to spend hours clipping coupons and trolling coupon matchup sites or use them every time you shop.
+But on those rare occasions when it’s possible to stack sales and coupons to get a free box of Cheerios, you’re able to spot the deal and take advantage of it.

-Pro tip: You can download the Ibotta app which will allow you to save money on your groceries without clipping a single coupon.
-Depending on the store, you will either link your stores shopper savings card or you can take a photo of your grocery receipt through the app.
-Sign up for Ibotta and you’ll receive a $10 bonus to start.
+Pro tip: You can download the Ibotta app to save money on your groceries without clipping a single coupon.
+Depending on the store, you will either link your store’s shopper savings card or take a photo of your grocery receipt through the app.
+Sign up for Ibotta, and you’ll receive a $20 bonus to start.

 Contrary to popular belief, sometimes there actually is such a thing as a free lunch.
 If you know the right places and the right times to go, you can enjoy a meal, or at least a light snack, on the house.